niels-2005/RottenBot/README.md

 ---

-## ⚡ API Load Testing: Performance Under Real-World Conditions
+## ⚡ API Load Testing: Performance Under "Real-World" Conditions

 To validate the system's performance capabilities, I conducted comprehensive load testing using the observability stack to monitor every aspect of the system's behavior.